GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Code validation

 The total number of mock BBH events is more than 200 thousand (calculated using $z_{max}=5$).
-Of those, using a network SNR threshold SNR$_\text{thr}=12$, only 164 are detected (remind that the network SNR is the SNR obtained when combining data from all interferometers).
-The distributions of the detected events masses ($m_{1,s}$, $m_{2,s}$) and distribution of the detected events ($P(z)$) with redshift $z$ can be seen in Fig.~\ref{fig:detectd_vs_all}.
-In the same plots the distributions of parameters of all the simulated events, both detected (with SNR $>$ SNR$_{\rm thr}$), and all the events are shown.
+Of those, using a network (S/N) threshold (S/N)$_\text{thr}=12$, only 164 are detected (recalling that the network (S/N) is the (S/N) obtained when combining data from all interferometers). {In Fig. \ref{fig:detectd_vs_all}, we show the kernel density estimate (KDE) of the masses and reshift (all events and detected ones only).
+This makes the distribution appears smooth.
+The comparison of the normalized distributions of all the simulated events and detected ones denotes the selection fraction as a function of masses and distance.
+As heavier sources are more likely to be detected than the lighter ones up to a higher luminosity distance, the distribution of the injected sources and the detected ones differs.
+This shows the expected distributions of the detected sources with O1+O2+O3+O4 observation with the duty cycle as mentioned in \tabacro~\ref{tab:fixedparams}.}